korpling/graphANNIS-python/README.md

 - Install the latest version (at least 1.28.0) of Rust:
 - Clone the graphANNIS library (Rust version is in the **rust/develop** branch!) from https://github.com/thomaskrause/graphANNIS/tree/rust/develop
 - Execute `cargo build --release` in the cloned repository
-- Change to a clone of this repository
+- Change to a clone of this graphANNIS Python bindings repository
 - Copy the resulting  shared library file `<graphANNIS-repo>/target/release/libgraphannis_capi.so` (`libgraphannis_capi.dylib` under MacOS X and `graphannis_capi.dll` under Windows) to `graphannis/<platform>/` where the platform is one of the following:

 | Operating system       | `<platform>`  |